Watch Henry Blodget Freak Out When He Tries Oculus Rift And Looks Down From A Virtual Skyscraper

-Nearly nine months after Facebook bought Oculus VR for $US2 billion, the virtual reality startup is taking its latest device on tour.
+Nine months after Facebook bought Oculus VR for $US2 billion, the virtual-reality startup is taking its latest device on tour.

 Produced by Graham Flanagan.
 Additional camera by Sara Silverstein.